Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Conclusion and Outlook

-Each edge path contains five axis-parallel lines (parallel to different axis, so that the path does not lie on a plane) and six points as the intersection of the lines including endpoints of type A from the vertex paths, see Fig.~\ref{fig:3dm-edge-gadget}.
-By \emph{inner points} we mean points that belong to an edge path but do not belong to a vertex path.
+Now we introduce an edge gadget.
+For each edge $e = (u, v) \in E$ we create a set of five axis-parallel lines $\ell_1(e), \dots, \ell_5(e)$ connecting a point in $A(u)$ with a point in $A(v)$, such that $\ell_1(e)$ and $\ell_5(e)$ are parallel to the $z$-axis, $\ell_2(e)$ and $\ell_4(e)$ are parallel to the $x$-axis, and $\ell_3(e)$ is parallel to the $y$-axis, see \cref{fig:3dm-edge-gadget}.
+Moreover, two consecutive lines cross and the first and the last lines contain a point of $A(u)$ and a point of $A(v)$, respectively.
+For each $i \in [4]$, we introduce a point at the intersection of the lines $\ell_i(e)$ and $\ell_{i+1}(e)$.
+These four points (which we call \emph{inner} points) together with the two points from $A(u)$ and $A(v)$ (which we call \emph{endpoints}) create an \emph{edge path} $P(e)$ of $e$.
+For each edge path we pick different endpoints, so that the edge paths are pairwise disjoint.
+This is possible because every vertex $v$ has $|A(v)|=n-1$ points of type A on its vertex path and is incident to at most $n-1$ edges.
 Note that any matching of an edge gadget contains at most two inner points.
-Moreover, it can contain two inner points only if at most one of the endpoints is in this matching.
+Moreover, a matching can contain two inner points only if at most one of the endpoints is in this matching.

-For an example of the construction of a matching instance from a given graph, see Fig.~\ref{fig:3dm-example}.
-Notice that by our construction no two lines overlap and every vertex path has its own plane perpendicular to $z$-axis.
+For an example of the construction of a matching instance from a given graph, see \cref{fig:3dm-example}.
+We construct the instance in such a way that no two lines introduced above coincide and so that every vertex path lies on its own plane perpendicular to the $z$-axis.